 The loans to Latin American governments were, at the time of the debt crisis of 1982, very similar to the total capital of the banks that issued the loans.
 This risk exposure clearly reflects bad bank supervision.
 Still, an interesting question remains: Why did the individual banks put themselves in that position?
 These were large and nondiversified syndicated loans, suggesting that defaults would put the system in jeopardy.
-Were these banks making the decision to lend to these few governments under the veil of the "Too big to fail" doctrine?
-The intervention of the monetary and regulatory authorities in the United States postdefault suggests that this may well have been the case.
+Was the banks' decision to lend to these governments made under the veil of the "too big to fail" doctrine?
+The intervention of the monetary and regulatory authorities in the United States after the default suggests that this may well have been the case.

-The chapters in Kehoe and Nicolini (2019) offer multiple examples of how bad economic policies by Latin American governments generated crises in the region.
-Nevertheless, from this section we conclude that US economic policies set the table, triggered, and amplified the Latin American debt crisis of the 1980s, a period of time often referred to as "the lost decade" because of its length and severity.
+The chapters in Kehoe and Nicolini (2020) offer multiple examples of how bad economic policies by Latin American governments generated crises in the region.
+Nevertheless, from this section we conclude that US economic policies set the table, triggered, and amplified the Latin American debt crisis of the 1980s, a period of time often referred to as "the lost decade" because of the crisis's length and severity.